 - If you are planning to get a vehicle find out what parking is like.
 Is there private parking available, and if so is there an extra cost?
 If you have a bicycle to get to work (many people bike to work) is there a secure place to lock up your bike?

 - What types of services and amenities are close by (grocery stores, restaurants, banks, etc.)?
 If you can find a place close to an Aldi or Lidl, that’s a bonus, because they’re the cheap grocery stores here in Ireland.

-- What are the people you’ll be living with like?
-Are they quiet?
-Are they looking for someone to be social?
+- How many other people are living there?
+What are they like?
+Are they quiet or party people?
+Are they looking for someone to be social with?
 Is everyone pretty independent?
-Getting to meet your future flatmates will help you see how well you mesh together.
+Getting to meet your future flatmates ahead of time (if possible) will help you see how well you mesh together.

 - How is security?
 Is there a security system for the building?
 Does your room have a lock and key?
 Are there any security issues in the neighbourhood?
 Before saying yes to any place, you may want to go back and check out the area at night as well.
 It’s worth paying attention to your instinct on this.
 I went to one place that seemed right on paper, and the unit looked good in person during the day, but the neighbourhood gave me a weird feeling.
 Always go with your gut instinct.
 I didn’t rent from that place

 - How are groceries done?
 Does everyone buy their own or do share and you split costs?
 Same with things like cleaning supplies.